 On the face of it, the Peach is set up to offend just about everyone, and in the end it’s not offensive at all.

 –The Comics Journal

-A sweeping World War II saga set in Africa during the rise of the Nazi party in Germany, the series stars Pfirsich Rommel, The Desert Peach, the fictional gay younger brother of Erwin Rommel, The Desert Fox.
+Equal parts comedy and drama, The Desert Peach is a sweeping World War II saga.
+Set in Africa during the rise of the Nazi party in Germany, the series stars Pfirsich Rommel, the fictional gay younger brother of Erwin Rommel, The Desert Fox.

 This is…this is…what makes you draw things like this? –Robert Crumb

 What makes you draw headless women with big tits? –Donna Barr